• Blog

 Set Names

-Quick (One Set) - A very fast, low first-tempo set delivered directly in front of the setter, typically 6–18 inches above the net.
-The middle hitter is already in the air or takes their final step as the setter contacts the ball.
-Timing is critical.
+Quick (One Set) - A very fast, low first-tempo set delivered directly in front of you.
+The middle hitter is already in the air or on their final step as you contact the ball.
+Timing between you and your middle is everything here.

 Four - A high, arcing set to the left-front.
 Typically third tempo, giving the outside hitter time to complete a full approach and read the block.

 Five - A high, slower third-tempo set usually to the right-front for the opposite hitter.
-However, this is not typically the primary “bail-out” option in most systems—teams more commonly rely on the 4 in out-of-system situations.
+Not typically the primary bail-out option since teams more commonly rely on the 4 in out-of-system situations.

 Go - A fast second-tempo set to the left-front, lower and quicker than a traditional 4.
-The hitter is typically on their second-to-last step or already accelerating during setter contact.
-The ball travels on a flatter trajectory.
+The outside hitter is typically on their second-to-last step or already accelerating during setter contact.
+Flatter trajectory.

 Hut - A second-tempo fast set to the left-front, lower and quicker than a 4 but slightly higher than a true shoot (Go).

-Slide - A first-tempo back set delivered behind the setter to the right side.
+Slide - A first-tempo back set delivered behind you to the right side.
 The hitter (usually the middle) takes a lateral approach and jumps off one foot, sliding toward the antenna.
-The ball is typically low and fast, closer to first tempo rather than second or third.
+Low and fast.

-Pipe - A back-row attack from the middle-back position, set just behind or slightly above the 3-meter line.
-The tempo is usually second tempo.
-It does not run “between left back and right back” but specifically through middle back.
+Pipe - A back-row attack from middle-back, set just behind or slightly above the 3-meter line.
+Usually second tempo.
+Runs through middle back specifically, not between left and right back.

-Bic - A faster, lower-tempo back-row attack through mid court, typically traveling just above or slightly behind the quick attacker’s path.
-Faster than a traditional pipe, often second tempo.
+Bic - A faster, lower back-row attack through mid court, traveling just above or slightly behind the quick attacker's path.
+Faster than a pipe, often second tempo.

-Setter Dump - An offensive attack by the setter on second contact, typically with one hand.
-It may be a push, tip, or controlled spike over or into open space.
+Setter Dump - An offensive attack on second contact, typically with one hand.
+A push, tip, or controlled spike into open space.

 Technical Fundamentals

 Get to the ball early - Your footwork determines everything.
-Move efficiently, no wasted steps, and arrive before the ball does.
-If you're still moving when you make contact, your sets will be inconsistent.
+Move efficiently with no wasted steps and arrive before the ball does.
+If you're still moving when you make contact, your sets will drift.
 Get there, get balanced, then set.

-Square your shoulders to your target - Your body alignment dictates where the ball goes.
+Square your shoulders to your target - Body alignment dictates where the ball goes.
 If your sets consistently miss in one direction, check your shoulders first.
-Face your target, and the ball will follow.
+Face your target, the ball follows.

 Keep your hands high - The higher your contact point, the harder you are to read.
-When your hands are low, blockers can see where you're going before you release the ball.
-High hands give you options and keep the defense guessing.
+Low hands let blockers see where you're going before you release.
+High hands keep your options open.

-Extend fully through the ball - Your arms should be straight at release.
+Extend fully through the ball - Arms straight at release.
 Bent elbows mean jabbed sets and inconsistent placement.
-Push through the ball with your legs and arms working together in one smooth motion.
+Push through the ball with your legs and arms working together.

 Give your hitters a zone, not a spot - Sets that are too precise leave no margin for error.
 Your hitters need room to adjust their approach and timing.
-Aim for a target area, not a pinpoint location.
+Aim for a target area, not a pinpoint.

-When in doubt, set high and off the net - Your hitters can adjust to a high ball.
-They can't adjust to a set that arrives before they're ready or one that's too tight to the net.
-Err on the side of giving them time and space.
+When in doubt, set high and off the net - Hitters can adjust to a high ball.
+They can't adjust to a set that arrives before they're ready or one that's tight to the net.
+Give them time and space.

-Be unreadable - The best setters look the same whether they're going quick middle or high outside.
-Keep your body position neutral — don't arch your back for back sets or lean forward for front sets.
+Be unreadable - Look the same whether you're going quick middle or high outside.
+Don't arch your back for back sets or lean forward for front sets.
 Make the blockers guess until the ball leaves your hands.

 Setters to Study